jwburke256/UofOregon-CS-322-project-2/README.md

 # UOCIS322 - Project 2 #

-This project will get you started with Docker and Flask.
-You need to have Docker set up on your machine to complete this project.
-You can alternatively use the machine we talked about in class.
+This project is an introduction to getting started with Docker and Flask.
+It builds upon what was accomplished in project 1, except for utilizing the new tools provided.

 ### Name: Jacob Burke